Betrothal of Jesus: Surprising New Perspective

 Therefore, even the groom did not know the day or the hour.

-But of that day and that hour knoweth no man.
+But of that day and that hour knows no man.
 No, not the angels which are in heaven.
 Neither the Son knows, but only the Father.
 (Mark 13:32)

 Jesus assured his disciples that he would prepare a place for them in his father’s house.

-The bride in ancient Israel had no idea when her groom would come.
+The bride in ancient Israel did not know when her groom would come.
 Therefore, she had to be vigilant.
 She always kept her oil lamps ready.
 We, too, must be vigilant as we wait for the coming of the Bridegroom.

 Thanks for reading.
 I would love to hear your thoughts.
-Please comment, let us learn together.
+Was our post about the betrothal of Jesus helpful to you?.

 Read part two, Jesus as the Bridegroom.
 Discover ancient marriage traditions.
 These traditions can help us better understand the Bible.